LibraryOfCongress/newspaper-navigator/README.md

 * `resnet_18_embeddings [list:list]`: a list containing the 512-dimensional ResNet-50 embedding for each image (except headlines, for which embeddings aren't generated)
 * `visual_content_filepaths [list:str]`: a list containing the filepath for each cropped image (except headlines, which were not cropped and saved)

+**Note**: to run the pipeline, you must convert the notebook to a Python script, which can be done with the command:  `jupyter nbconvert --to script process_chronam_pages.ipynb`.
+This is necessary because the code is heavily parallelized using multiprocessing, and the cell execution in Jupyter notebooks present conflicts.

-*Once this code is finalized, this section will be updated, and the resulting Newspaper Navigator dataset will be released.*
+*Once the pipeline finishes running, the resulting Newspaper Navigator dataset will be released.*

 ## Visualizing a Day in Newspaper History